Computer Tinkering

 Return to Home

 I served as President of the Huntsville PC Users Group from 2004 thru 2007.
-I have served as president of several hobby organizations.
-The HPCUG was the least demanding of all due to the fact that they have a very strong core of responsible hard working members.
-Click here to access the HPCUG WebPages.
+Click here to access the HPCUG Webpages.

 More later!